An Emoji For Your Thoughts

 Sure, we may use fewer paper clips today than we did in Clippy’s heyday, but we couldn’t resist the nostalgic pull 😊

 Emoji are solidifying their role as integral communication tools in our online spaces, and you’ll be able to use each of these refreshed and new emoji across platforms and devices.
 Some of our new emoji are live in Flipgrid starting today, with the rest of them rolling out in the coming weeks.
-The set will come to Teams and Windows this holiday season, with Yammer, Outlook, and more lighting up throughout 2022.
+The set will come to Teams and Windows* this holiday season, with Yammer, Outlook, and more lighting up throughout 2022.
+New emoji in Windows will be available in Windows 11 and in 2D.

 Beyond emoji, we’re bringing our Fluent aesthetic to life within Microsoft 365 via more expressive themes, illustrations, backgrounds, and more.
 But first, we’d love to hear from you!
 What are some of your favorite emoji, and what new emoji would you create if you could be an emoji designer for a day?